TedHusted/awake/awake.md/awake.md

 “Wow, that’s not how I remember it at all.”

 “I get it.
 The jargon can be confusing.
-Let me get through this presentation and then we can bring it to Emma and Ravi.”
+First, let me get through this presentation and then we can bring it to Emma and Ravi.”

 She blinked as Adrian rose to leave, still bewildered by how she could recall the meeting so differently from the recording.